 Where does the Ultimate Inca Trail end?

 After 4 days of hiking, you will arrive in the afternoon at the Sungate, where you will finally see Machu Picchu from a distance.
-The tour ends in your hotel on the 5th after visiting Machu Picchu and boarding the Vistadome train back to Cusco.
+The tour ends in your hotel on the 5th after visiting Machu Picchu and boarding the Vistadome train to return.

-How long is the Inca Trail 5 days?
+How long is the Ultimate Inca Trail 5 days?

 The 5 days Machu Picchu Trek covers 48 km – 30 miles from Km 82 to Machu Picchu.